 Your body is full of joints, where two or more bones meet and move.
 These bony surfaces are covered by smooth, hard cartilage, which can develop defects through wear and tear, disease, or injury.

 Defective cartilage can be painful, limit motion, and cause a click or catch, depending on its location.
 This is arthritis.

-Arthritis is one of the most common orthopaedic conditions that almost everyone encounters as they age.
-It can vary from occasional discomfort to completely debilitating.
-There are a variety of options for treating arthritis.
+Arthritis is one of the most common orthopedic conditions.
+Almost everyone encounters arthritis as they age, experiencing anything from occasional discomfort to complete debilitation.

 Evaluating Arthritis Pain

-Evaluation starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
-We also ask you about other medical conditions that may contribute to your pain.
-We do a physical exam to test the structures of your joint.
-We check your range of motion and strength, and we do special tests that can uncover specific problems.
-Sometimes we order x-rays to visualize your bones.
-X-rays can show us things like fractures, spurs, and changes from arthritis.
+Our evaluation starts by you giving us a history of your problem: when and how it started, how it feels, and treatments you’ve tried.
+We’ll ask about other medical conditions that may contribute to your pain, test your joint structures, check your range of motion and strength, and look for specific problems.
+Sometimes we order X-rays to show fractures, spurs, and changes from arthritis.

 Treating Arthritis Pain

 Strategies for treating arthritis depend on the diagnosis and severity of your symptoms.